The Rats of Tobruk (film): Critical

 The film received mixed reviews.
-The critic from the Argus thought it was better than Forty Thousand Horsemen, but the one from the Sydney Morning Herald claimed that:
+Variety called it "a disjointed piece that fails to hit the target... too much time is devoted to war sequences" The critic from the Argus thought it was better than Forty Thousand Horsemen, but the one from the Sydney Morning Herald claimed that:

 The fictional background is dull and uninventive, the characterisation often stilted and self-consciously patterned to arbitrary types, and the editing loose and jumpy as the story, which, in its amateurish nature, is a dead weight on the entire production.
 The chief merits of the film, which was made in the face of great difficulties that may explain, but do not excuse, its weaknesses for a commercial market, are its reconstruction of Tobruk and the fidelity of its action scenes to historic fact.
 Yet, while these action scenes are truthful, their interpretation by the author leaves their outlines and purposes vague so that an audience has to guess too much about who's fighting whom and what the strategy is.

-Filmink magazine later wrote, "I’m not quite sure what Taylor did during his war service, but it was having its impact already by the time of this film – Taylor looks puffier, more bald, less enthusiastic.
-He’s still pretty good, just not as good as in Horseman – like the film itself, which was a commercial disappointment."
+Filmink magazine later wrote, "Taylor looks puffier, more bald, less enthusiastic" than he did in Forty Thousand Horseman.
+"He’s still pretty good, just not as good as in Horseman – like the film itself, which was a commercial disappointment."
 The same magazine later argued the movie "is more a series of repetitive scenes and moments rather than a cohesive narrative" with "poorly integrated" comic moments.
 However the critic then called the film:

-An invaluable time capsule of one of this country’s greatest feats of arms.
-Chauvel aimed for authenticity and a lot of it looks like the real McCoy – there is documentary footage, plenty of bunking down in sand dunes and driving around in tanks.
+An invaluable time capsule of one of this country’s greatest feats of arms...
 The visual look, the brusque attitudes of the officers towards the men, the seriousness of the treatment; even the poignant moment where Wallace tells the three leads “well, I had a go didn’t I?” tell us much about Australia at the time.
 So too does the fight at the end of the movie between Grant Taylor and the Japanese soldier – it’s a vicious brawl and ends with Taylor shoving his opponent’s head under water and holding it there until the soldier drowns.
 It’s brutal, tough, and uncompromisingly depicted – a real insight into what your granddad (or great grandad) got up to in New Guinea’s Owen Stanley Range back in the day.

 Box office

 The early box office response was encouraging, but the movie was not as popular as Forty Thousand Horsemen.

+In 1946 Variety reported the film "came in too late to mean much".